ImmutableVariable/learnityourself/docs/python/04-data-structures/04-dictionaries.md

 empty_dict = {}
 empty_dict2 = dict()

-# All the vaolues within a dictionary are key-value pairs.
+# All the values within a dictionary are key-value pairs.
 # After creating a dictionary, you can then look up values using the keys.
 # ex: `student["name"]` would return the value of the key "name" within the student dictionary. ("John")
 student = {